sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 Preparation:
 - A philips screwdriver small head
-- Paper clip
+- A Paper clip
-- USB for backup firmware
+- One USB for backup firmware
-- Windows/Linux USB (you can make this windows official site).
+- One Windows/Linux USB (you can make this windows official site).
 Notice : License is individual responsibility.
-- Possibly another laptop/desktop to get the commands
+- Possibly another laptop/desktop to get the commands as well as make bootable Linux/Windows Installer

 ### Commands that you need type
 1. ```curl -LO mrchromebox.tech/firmware-util.sh```